 Lunar/Moon Witch: A witch

 who draws magic from the moon.
-They are nocturnal witches and closely follow the phases of the moon, and do magic according to the lunar calendar.
-They also tend to worship deities associated with the moon.
+They are nocturnal witches and do magic at

 Witches who focus on the planets and stars.
 Their Book of Shadows will have

-information about each planet, the zodiac and astrology, and the enjoy nocturnal
+information about each planet, the zodiac and astrology, and enjoy nocturnal